Segment

 Attributes Documentation

-The GPS end time of this segment
+The end of this segment.

-The GPS start time of this segment
+The beginning of this segment.

 Methods Documentation